Skip to content

 In Ramadi, there was no such thing as a secure rear area.
 Mortar attacks, suicide bombings, and complex assaults hit even the most fortified bases.
 Troops at Camp Ramadi and Camp Corregidor lived under constant threat.
 For soldiers of 2nd Battalion, 37th Armor Regiment (2-37 AR), days blurred together in a pattern of patrols, firefights, and funerals.

 Sleep came in short bursts.
 Meals were often cold or skipped entirely.
-Letters from home were rare; connectivity was limited.
-And yet morale held steady—not due to comfort, but due to camaraderie.
+And yet morale held steady.
+Not due to comfort, but due to camaraderie.
 In Ramadi, survival depended on trust in your unit, in your squad, in the Marine or soldier at your side.

-Sgt Nicholas R. Gibbs, Mortar Platoon, HHC, 1st Battalion, 37th Armor Regiment.
-Born August 9, 1981, in Greensboro, North Carolina.
-Killed in Action December 6, 2006, in Ramadi, Iraq, at age 25.
-Laid to rest at Guilford Memorial Park, Greensboro, NC
+Sgt Nicholas R. Gibbs, Mortar Platoon, HHC, 1st Battalion, 37th Armor Regiment, killed in action December 6, 2006, in Ramadi, Iraq, at age 25

 Life Inside the Wire